 Continuous improvement: ISCC continuously monitors its processes and structures.
-Every five years, the system as a whole is revised and the standards are adapted according to the latest scientific findings, feedback from stakeholders and to incorporate practical experiences and best practices.
+Every five years, the system as a whole is revised and the standards are adapted according to the latest scientific findings, feedback and complaints from stakeholders and to incorporate practical experiences and best practices.
+The system is also revised in order to incorporate significant changes to the CORSIA requirements as specified by ICAO.